nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 **Note:**
 * You don't need to type in any argument, after executing the script, there will be user prompt asking you to enter which feature you want to execute
 * Enter __1__, __2__, __3__, or __4__ corresponding to the feature you want to execute
-* You will need to enter the number correctly or the script won't run anything feature
+* You will need to enter the number correctly or the script won't run anything
 * You need to run the script again to test another feature

 ## Feature 1: Script Input